Malcolm Slaney

 |

-I'm writing a column for IEEE Multimedia
+I wrote a column for IEEE Multimedia

 Magazine about my vision of the multimedia world.
 The